Spontoon Island

 Powerplant: Proposed 1400 Horsepower Imperial Typhoon type Radial.

-Currently fitted with a 3100 Horsepower V-16 Kestral Type liquid cooled engine.
+Currently fitted with a 3100 Horsepower V-16 Kestral Type liquid cooled

 Top Speed: 600+ KPH